khanna-vijay/Container-tracing-Nodejs-application/Lab-1-Setting-up-Kubernetes-Cluster/README.md

 We will be using AWS EKS for this demo

 ### Deploy Cloud9 IDE:
-We would be running this lab from N.Virginia region (us-east-1).
+This lab documentation is made for N.Virginia region (us-east-1).
 Please make note of this, and change accordingly for your deployment.
 Login to the AWS EC2 Console, go to Cloud9 Services.
+Create a new environment e.g. "Tracing Containerized Nodejs application" Select Environment type => "Create a new instance for environment (EC2) Instance type => t2.micro (1 GiB RAM + 1 vCPU)

 * **Workshop Setup:**
 * **Workshop Setup:**
 ### Launch Kubernetes Cluster: